mms29/afmfit/README.md

 # AFMfit

-A python package for flexible fitting of AFM images
+A python package for flexible fitting of AFM images.

 ## Installation